exporl/apex/documentation/basicconcepts/index.md

 device

-:   is a system connected to the computer that can be controlled by Apex3.
+:   is a system connected to the computer that can be controlled by APEX 4.
     Devices can send signals to a transducer.
 Examples are sound cards and interfaces to cochlear implants (CIs).
-Devices can have parameters that are controlled by Apex3.
+Devices can have parameters that are controlled by APEX 4.

 controller

 :   is a system connected to the computer that -unlike a filter- does
-    not accept/transfer signals (e.g., gain), but has parameters that are controlled by Apex3.
+    not accept/transfer signals (e.g., gain), but has parameters that are controlled by APEX 4.
 An example is a programmable attenuator that controls the gain of an amplifier.

 datablock

 :   is an abstraction of a basic block of data that can be processed by
-    Apex3 and can be sent to a matching device.
+    APEX 4 and can be sent to a matching device.
 In the case of a sound card, the datablock would be an audio signal in the form of a series of samples that is commonly stored on disk as a “wave file”.